-Every student at GW must sign the Code of Student Conduct, which addresses both on and off-campus behavior.
+Every student at GW is held accountable through the student judicial process as stated in the Code of Student Conduct, which addresses both on and off-campus behavior.
 Furthermore, all students who make the transition from on-campus to off-campus housing receive a copy of the GW Guide to Living Off-Campus and an additional copy of the Code of Conduct to reinforce the applicability to off-campus behavior.
+The Code of Student Conduct is attached.

 Each year the Office of Off-Campus Student Affairs (OCSA) works with GW and DC partners to host an Off-Campus Student Services Fair.
-The University Police Department, Office of Off-Campus Affairs, Office of Student Judicial Services, the Office of Government and Community Relations and Off-Campus Partners were some of the participants during the Spring 2008 OCSA Fair.
-Over 1200 students attended the event and were provided with different types of information pertaining to living off campus, including how to be a good neighbor.
+The University Police Department, Office of Off-Campus Affairs, Office of Student Judicial Services, the Office of Government and Community Relations and Off-Campus Partners were some of the participants during the Spring 2009 OCSA Fair.
+Students attended the event and were provided with different types of information pertaining to living off campus, including how to be a good neighbor.